-Check out my latest book, Martha the Hairpreneur, the fictionalized story of Martha Matilda Harper, a real Canadian servant girl who came to Rochester in 1882 with $60, a jug of herbal hair tonic, and a formula for the tonic.
+Check out my latest book, co-written by Jane Plitt, Martha the Hairpreneur, the fictionalized story of Martha Matilda Harper, a real Canadian servant girl who came to Rochester in 1882 with $60, a jug of herbal hair tonic, and a formula for the tonic.
 It is a Cinderella/Rapunzel story with a twist.
 The princess rescues herself.
 She uses the formula, her own beautiful floor length hair, and an abundance of determination to build a beauty empire.
 She invents the retail franchise system to expand her business while giving other poor women like herself a path out of poverty.
 Martha’s story is a lesson in succeeding with others, instead of at the expense of others.

 The Rochester Series

 Is the lighthouse haunted?
 Find out as you read about the misadventures of 5 special students in Mrs. Levine’s 4th grade class at School #27 who call themselves the STARfish.

 Theft at George Eastman House